Here are the best Philodendron Varieties You Can Grow From Cuttings and enjoy the lush and green foliage of this popular houseplant!

 This climbing houseplant, with its red-wine-colored stems, has matching long heart-shaped leaves in a deep green hue that will brighten up any corner of your home!

-The best way to propagate this plant the cuttings in water.
-It might take few weeks or longer to form roots.
+The easiest way to propagate this plant is by growing cuttings in water.
+It might take a few weeks or longer to form roots.
 When it does, transfer it to a well-draining potting mix.